spacemaus/postvox/Protocol.md

 Stanza URLs
 --------------
 Each stanza has a unique URL of the form `vox:<owner>[/<stream-name>]/<seq>`.
 For example: "vox:spacemaus/friends/3".
+Given a stanza, the URL can be constructed as `vox:<stanza.stream>/<stanza.seq>`.

 Message stanza
 -----------------
 A MESSAGE stanza is a user-to-user communication.
 A message always exists in only one stream.
-A message may have "clones" in other streams that refer to it.
+A message may be cloned from an original.
+In this case, the message's `clone` field will be set.
+Clones are created when a stanza is published to multiple streams.
+For example, a stanza posted to the "spacemaus" stream with the text "@seadogg Hello!" can be cloned to the "seadogg" stream.

-(Clones are used when one user wants to direct another user's attention back to the original message.)
+Messages can be sent in reply to other messages.
+In this case, the messages' `replyTo` and `thread` fields should be set.
+The `replyTo` and `thread` fields should specify the URLs of the *original* messages, not their clones.

 Name | Type | Details
 :----|:-----|:-------
 type        | String | `"MESSAGE"`.
 nick        | String | The nickname of the author.
-E.g., `spacemaus`. stream      | String | The stream, identical to `<owner>/<stream-name>` in `messageUrl`.
-This is included for authentication purposes.  `messageUrl` is assigned by the server and therefore cannot be signed by the author beforehand. clone       | URL | The URL of the original message from which this message was cloned.
+E.g., `spacemaus`. stream      | String | The stream that the stanza is in.
+The format is `<nickname>[/<stream-name]`.
+For example, "spacemaus" or "spacemaus/friends". clone       | URL | The URL of the original message from which this message was cloned.
 See [Stanza URLs](#stanza-urls). thread      | URL | The URL of the first message in a thread of replies.
+This should be the URL of an original, not a clone.
 See [Stanza URLs](#stanza-urls). replyTo     | URL | The URL of the message being replied to.
+This should be the URL of an original, not a clone.
 See [Stanza URLs](#stanza-urls). text        | String | The body text of the message. title       | String | The user-visible title of the message. userUrl     | String | An arbitrary URL associated with the message.